Scientific Name

 How to Grow and Care for Mammillaria wagneriana

-Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight a day.
+Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight daily.
 If you are growing M. wagneriana indoors, place it near the brightest window in your home or office to ensure your cactus gets enough light.
-If possible, place the pot on the balcony or in the garden for extra light from spring to fall.
+Place the pot on the balcony or in the garden for extra light from spring to fall if possible.

 Soil: M. wagneriana requires a soil mix that provides root aeration and good drainage, whether grown outdoors or indoors.
 Use commercial cactus potting mixes or create your own potting mix.

-Hardiness: This cactus is heat tolerant, but it is not a cold-hardy plant.
+Hardiness: This cactus is heat tolerant but not a cold-hardy plant.
 M. wagneriana can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Watering: From spring to fall, water deeply and wait for the soil to dry out before watering again.
 Never let the pot sit in water.
 Suspend watering in the winter.